Jump to Navigation

-Bankruptcy Exemptions in South Carolina
+Bankruptcy Exemptions In South Carolina

 The state of South Carolina has its own set of exemptions that may be used when filing for Chapter 7 or Chapter 13 bankruptcy.
 Bankruptcy exemptions outline what property may be kept in a Chapter 7 bankruptcy and how much must be paid to certain creditors in a Chapter 13 bankruptcy.